Eastern Christian Studies

-After completing the Bachelor's degree in Theology (first cycle), students are admitted to the Licentiate (D.C.O.L.).
+After completing the Bachelor’s Degree in Theology (first cycle), students are admitted to the Licentiate (S.E.O.L.).
+Those who hold a Bachelor’s Degree in History may enroll in the Licentiate in the history section.

-After completing the Licentiate (second cycle), students can enroll in the Doctoral program (D.C.O.D.).
+After completing the Licentiate (second cycle), students can enroll in the Doctoral program (S.E.O.D.).

-Those who are interested in deepening a specific topic or having a general knowledge of Eastern Canon Law can enroll in the Diploma in Eastern Canon Law.
+Those interested in deepening a specific area or in having a general knowledge of the Christian East can enroll in the program of the Diploma in Eastern Christian Studies.

-At the end of the second semester of the first year of the Doctorate, the Lectio coram is held.
-This is a 45-minutes public lecture in which the candidate presents the progress and initial results of his or her doctoral research to a commission of three faculty members appointed by the Dean.
+Approximately one year after the approval of the doctoral thesis project, the Lectio coram is held.
+This is a public lecture in which the candidate presents the progress and initial results of his or her doctoral research to a commission of three faculty members appointed by the Dean (of which the thesis moderator may not be a member).

 The candidate’s presentation is followed by remarks and questions from the members of the commission, as well as interventions from the academic audience present in the hall.